CentreForDigitalHumanities/Gephi/Introduction.md

 ## 4. Importing the datasets
 Time to make a network!
 Open Gephi and choose to make a New Project.
 We now need to import our edges and nodes tables.
 Go to `File` → `Import Spreadsheet` and select [edges.csv](/files/edges.csv).

 Gephi automatically recognizes that this is an edges tables.
-Choose Next and wait for Gephi to show the import report.
+Choose `Next` and wait for Gephi to show the import report.

 ![Picture2](/img/Picture2.png)

 Here we can decide a few key elements of our network, such as the type of network (directed, indirected or mixed), how parallel edges should be managed, and whether nodes should be able to connect to themselves (self-loops).
 Our edges represent retweets.
 Think about what this means for these parameters and set them accordingly.
 Not sure?
 Feel free to ask your instructor to help.

 Next, let’s do the same for the nodes table.
 Import the spreadsheet.
 If all went well, you shouldn’t need to change any of the parameters.
-Choose to Append to existing workspace, so that the nodes and edges table are both imported in the same workspace.
+Choose to `Append to existing workspace`, so that the nodes and edges table are both imported in the same workspace.

 Valuable tips and tricks (courtesy of Marjolein Krijgsman)
 -	Gephi has no ‘undo’ or ‘redo’ button.
 CTRL + Z does not work!